 - 1. Possession of an open alcoholic beverage container, or being inebriated while on the job; - 2.
 Driving an organization vehicle while under the influence of alcohol; - 3.
+Working while impaired; - 4.
 Distribution, sale, or purchase of an illegal or controlled substance while on the job; or - 4.
 Possession or use of an illegal or controlled substance, or being under the influence of an illegal or controlled substance while on the job.

+While FAWIC will not tolerate the behaviors listed above, we will not take adverse action against an employee based solely on the use of cannabis off the job and away from the workplace.
 In order to enforce this policy, we reserve the right to conduct searches of organization property or employees and/or their personal property, and to implement other measures necessary to deter and detect abuse of this policy.
-In the event of an on-the-job accident, witness of use, and/or reasonable suspicion of use, employees may be asked to provide body substance samples (such as urine and/or blood) to determine the illicit or illegal use of drugs and alcohol.
+In the event of an on-the-job accident wherein there is witness of use and/or reasonable suspicion of use, employees may be asked to provide body substance samples (such as urine and/or blood) to determine the illicit or illegal use of drugs and alcohol.
 Refusal to submit to drug testing may result in disciplinary action, up to and including termination of employment.
 Employees are subject to reasonable suspicion testing when there is reasonable cause to believe that the use of drugs or alcohol likely contributed to a safety incident, and testing can accurately identify the impairment caused by drug or alcohol use.
+FAWIC will not screen for nonpsychoactive cannabis metabolites in an employee's hair, blood, urine or other bodily fluids.